-In the event that you remove the blower for any reason, the rear heatshield must be returned to its original condition or replaced before using the heater.
-Excessive rear wall temperatures will result if the stove is burned with the blower opening unobstructed.
+In the event that you remove the blower for any reason, make sure a cover plate (available from IHP) is installed before using the heater.
+Excessive rear wall temperatures will result if the stove is burned without the cover plate.
+The cover plate is not necessary if a blower has never been installed because a knock-out will be in place to act as the cover.